Saint-logo3.png

 • Identify users’ unmet needs that have

-• Find positive qualities users encounter shopping online
+• Find positive qualities that users encounter when shopping online

 Methodology